 So when I shop for my everyday wardrobe, I keep packing in mind.
 Not everything I purchase is intended for travel, but I’ve learned to prioritize travel-friendly features, especially with regard to my core basics.

-5 Tips For A Travel-Friendly Wardrobe
+5 Tips For Building A Travel-Friendly Wardrobe

-- Master the basics.
 I build my travel wardrobes around a core of basic pieces that can be dressed up or down, and re-mixed in multiple combinations.
-I find separates provide the most versatility, as long as most of the tops go with most of the bottoms.
+I find separates provide the most versatility, as long as most of the tops can be worn with most of the bottoms.

-- Think lightweight layers, and Ban the Bulk.
+Think lightweight layers.
 Temperatures in any destination can fluctuate, and being able to easily add or remove layers is key to staying comfortable.
 Bulky, heavy pieces will not only be more difficult to layer, but will take up more space in your luggage and add to its weight as well.

-- Focus on Fit and Function.
-I find the best travel clothes are cut fairly close to the body, but with ease.
+I find the best travel clothes are cut fairly close to the body, but with some ease.
 You want to be comfortable and able to move, but don’t want a lot of extra fabric flapping around.
 Again, this is where knits often perform best.

 *For those whose travel includes activities like mountaineering, horseback riding, kayaking, etc., of course you may need to bring special clothing or equipment that’s not part of your daily wear.

 More travel wardrobe building blocks…